amazzoccone/antenna/README.md

 ### Installation

-> *Note: Antenna requires at least PHP v5.6.*
+> *Note: Antenna requires at least PHP v7.1.*

 To use Antenna in your Laravel project, run:
 ```
-composer require Bondacom/Antenna
+composer require bondacom/antenna
 ```

-> **Note**: For Laravel less than 5.5 remember to register manually the service provider!
+> **Note**: For Lumen or Laravel less than 5.5remember to register manually the service provider!

 ### Configuration
-Copy the config file into your project by running
+Copy the config file into your project.
+For Laravel projects run:
 ```
 php artisan vendor:publish --provider="Bondacom\Antenna\Providers\AntennaServiceProvider"
 ```